 - Mystery Men and The Specials do this with the superhero genre, approaching it from the perspective of a "loser" superhero team.

-- The trailers for Enchanted made it look as though it would do this for fairy tales, but it instead was an Indecisive Parody or a Reconstruction
+- The trailers for Enchanted made it look as though it would do this for fairy tales, but it instead was a Reconstruction

 - Austin Powers does this to 1960s spy-oriented pulp fiction, namely James Bond.

 - Hot Fuzz for police/action films, but pulls a Decon-Recon Switch later on.

 - Monty Python and the Holy Grail applies this to Arthurian Legend (Terry Jones was an Arthurian scholar).
 The Black Knight spoofs a Stiff Upper Lip (will refuse to even flinch) and being a Determinator (acts like he's unstoppable) despite losing his limbs, one by one, in battle against Arthur.

 - The film Gunless is both a parody of Westerns in general and a deconstruction of the entire gun-slinging outlaw hero character archetype.